how to prepare your estate planning

 - IRS EIN form for the Estate- How to Apply for an EIN | Internal Revenue Service (irs.gov)

+- Valid government-issued photo Identification for the Executor.
 After the Credit Union receives all necessary documents, the funds will usually be released within 10-15 business days.
 At that point it is the executor’s responsibility to distribute the assets of the estate.

 D. Sole Account without beneficiaries listed & MEMBER was NOT a U.S. CITIZEN or permanent resident